 Disclaimer: Please note that some of the links below are affiliate links and if you purchase through the link I will earn a commission (yay!)
 All products below I either use currently or have done in the past and would recommend.
 Please let me know if you have any further questions.

 Bluehost – When you switch to a self-hosted blog you require a web host.
 I chose Bluehost based on recommendations from several other bloggers and on their extremely competitive pricing starting from US$3.95 per month.
 It was super easy to set up and so far I have had no problems!
+(Update 2018 – I have recently changed from Bluehost but would still recommend Bluehost as a fantastic place to start!
+I only changed due to increased traffic volume on this site and needing a faster host to keep up.)

 Canon EOS 600D – I bought this camera in February 2015 and I LOVE it!!
 It’s an entry level DSLR which was perfect for me because I had never used one before.
 Since I started using it and learning how to use it properly my photography has improved hugely.
 You can definitely still take really good photos with a point and shoot or phone camera but I would never go back now!